SimplyTil/yourls-shortener-extension/README.md

 - Shorten specific links via context menu
 - Optional custom keywords for your shortened URLs
 - Copy shortened URLs to clipboard with a single click
+- Support for multiple YOURLS servers

 ## Planned Features:
-- QR-Code automation to generate a QR-Code in extension popup that contains the shortend URL with ability to download SVG QR Code
+- QR-Code automation to generate a QR-Code in extension popup that contains the shortened URL with ability to download SVG QR Code

 ## Lastly